japila-books/spark-sql-internals/docs/spark-sql-cost-based-optimization.md

 ```
 ====

-When executed, the above `ANALYZE TABLE` variants are link:spark-sql-SparkSqlAstBuilder.adoc#ANALYZE-TABLE[translated] to the following logical commands (in a logical query plan), respectively:
+When executed, the above `ANALYZE TABLE` variants are spark-sql-SparkSqlAstBuilder.adoc#ANALYZE-TABLE[translated] to the following logical commands (in a logical query plan), respectively:

-. link:spark-sql-LogicalPlan-AnalyzeTableCommand.adoc[AnalyzeTableCommand]
+. spark-sql-LogicalPlan-AnalyzeTableCommand.adoc[AnalyzeTableCommand]

-. link:spark-sql-LogicalPlan-AnalyzePartitionCommand.adoc[AnalyzePartitionCommand]
+. spark-sql-LogicalPlan-AnalyzePartitionCommand.adoc[AnalyzePartitionCommand]

-. link:spark-sql-LogicalPlan-AnalyzeColumnCommand.adoc[AnalyzeColumnCommand]
+. spark-sql-LogicalPlan-AnalyzeColumnCommand.adoc[AnalyzeColumnCommand]

 === [[DESCRIBE-EXTENDED]] DESCRIBE EXTENDED SQL Command

-You can view the statistics of a table, partitions or a column (stored in a metastore) using link:spark-sql-SparkSqlAstBuilder.adoc#DESCRIBE[DESCRIBE EXTENDED] SQL command.
+You can view the statistics of a table, partitions or a column (stored in a metastore) using spark-sql-SparkSqlAstBuilder.adoc#DESCRIBE[DESCRIBE EXTENDED] SQL command.

 ```
 (DESC | DESCRIBE) TABLE?
 (EXTENDED | FORMATTED)?